Please review the following guidelines and notes before you enable Network Visibility.

 - Visualization of flows between web servers and APM entry tiers

 - The Network Flow Map does not filter out connections based on the selected time range.

 The Network Agent cannot monitor multiple App Server Agents on the same host if these agents report to different Controllers.
 All App Server Agents must report to the same Controller.

 The Network Dashboard does not show data for Health Rules.

 You cannot view Health Rule violations in the Network Dashboard.
-To view any Health Rule violations, including those based on Network Visibility data, access the Application Dashboard.
+To view any Health Rule violations, including those based on Network Visibility data, go to the Application Dashboard.

 Network Visibility cannot monitor Cross Application Flows that use Jersey web servlets.
 As a workaround, you can disable Jersey servlet instrumentation.
-This causes Business Transactions on these flows to become recognized as servlets instead of Web Services.
+The impact is that Business Transactions on these flows get recognized as servlets instead of Web Services.
 To implement this workaround:

 - Select the application of interest in the Controller UI.

-- Select Configuration > Instrumentation > Transaction Detection.
+- Choose Configuration > Instrumentation > Transaction Detection.